Design history · 1960s–1980s Japanese pop

 Biography

 He left in 1964 to work independently.
-Over the next ten years he made himself the defining Japanese poster designer of the decade through sustained commissions for the avant-garde theatre companies Tenjō Sajiki (Shūji Terayama) and Hakutōbō (Tatsumi Hijikata), and through a stream of provocative self-portrait pieces.
-In 1972 the Museum of Modern Art in New York gave him a solo exhibition — the first ever awarded to a Japanese graphic designer — and the international recognition that followed never really stopped.
+Over the next ten years he built himself into the defining Japanese poster designer of the decade through sustained commissions for the avant-garde theatre companies Jokyo Gekijo (Shuji Terayama) and Hakutobo (Tatsumi Hijikata), and through a stream of provocative self-portrait pieces that used his own face, the rising-sun motif and layered collage as a consistent visual signature.
+In 1972 the Museum of Modern Art in New York mounted a solo exhibition of his graphic work — the first ever given to a Japanese graphic designer at MoMA — organised by Mildred Constantine.
+Yokoo produced the exhibition poster himself to help fund the show.

-In 1981 Yokoo announced he was leaving graphic design to concentrate on painting and fine art.
-He has largely held to that ever since, though the line between his design and fine-art practice has always been porous.
+In 1981 Yokoo announced he was leaving graphic design to concentrate on painting, prompted by a Picasso retrospective at MoMA.
+He has largely held to that since, though his design and fine-art practice have always overlapped.
 The Tadanori Yokoo Museum of Contemporary Art opened in Kobe in 2012.
-He was awarded the Praemium Imperiale in 2023.
+He was awarded the Praemium Imperiale in 2015.

 Design philosophy

 His own account is that he designs from instinct rather than programme.
-He has been explicit that the modernist Swiss-school rule-set — the grid, the sans-serif, the reduction — felt to him like a refusal of Japanese pictorial tradition, and that his project was to refuse the refusal.
+He has been clear that the Swiss-school modernist rule-set — the grid, the sans-serif, the reduction — felt to him like a refusal of Japanese pictorial tradition, and that his project was to refuse that refusal.

-That stance put him in direct counterpoint to the Nippon Design Center modernism of Kamekura and (early) Tanaka, and made him a founding figure of what Western historians later called Japanese postmodernism.
+That position put him in direct counterpoint to the Nippon Design Center modernism of Kamekura and early Tanaka, and made him a founding figure of what Western historians later called Japanese postmodernism.
+His reference points were ukiyo-e woodblock printing, Shinto iconography, American pop art and the avant-garde theatre for which he made most of his early work.

 Key works

-Koshimaki-Osen (1966) — theatre poster for Shūji Terayama’s Tenjō Sajiki production.
+Koshimaki-Osen (1966) — theatre poster for Shuji Terayama’s Jokyo Gekijo.
 The poster most often reproduced in the design literature as a representative single Yokoo.
+MoMA accession 698.1966.

-Shūji Terayama and Tatsumi Hijikata poster series (1967–1972) — multi-year collaborations with the avant-garde theatre and butoh companies Tenjō Sajiki and Hakutōbō.
+Shuji Terayama and Tatsumi Hijikata poster series (1967–1972) — multi-year commissions for the avant-garde theatre and butoh companies Jokyo Gekijo and Hakutobo.
+The series defined the visual identity of Tokyo’s underground performance scene.

-MoMA solo show (1972)The Work of Tadanori Yokoo at the Museum of Modern Art, New York.
-First solo graphic design show ever given to a Japanese designer at MoMA.
+MoMA solo show (1972)100 Posters of TADANORI YOKOO at the Museum of Modern Art, New York.
+First solo graphic design show given to a Japanese designer at MoMA.
+Yokoo produced the exhibition poster himself to help fund the show.

 Iconic works